 *This section is currently being revamped with additional pages containing general information and images which will hopefully be of interest to anyone planning to visit.*

 Okaukuejo, Etosha`s oldest and most popular rest camp, houses the Park`s administrative headquarters as well as a shop, filling station and various accommodation options.
-My wife and I have stayed there twice, for a couple of nights at a time on each holiday, having opted for one of the waterhole chalets.
+My wife and I have stayed there twice, for a couple of nights at a time on our first two Namibian holidays, having opted for one of the waterhole chalets.
 Although they are a bit distant for decent shots, (no chance at night) the edge of the viewing area is only a few metres away.
-The view from the door of our waterhole chalet is pictured below (top right).
-A few steps take`s you to the edge of the terrace for an unobstructed view.
+The view from the door of our waterhole chalet is pictured below (top right) and a few steps takes you to the edge of the terrace for an unobstructed view.

 It`s advisable to dine as early as possible to secure one of the benches as soon as possible.
 As darkness falls, settle down and wait for the action to start.